 Opening Hours and Public Transport During Christmas

 Since Christmas is the most cherished holiday in Norway, and is something that is celebrated at home with the family, it is not common for the city stores be open from December 24 to January 1.
 It is possible to find stores that is open in Christmas, but the majority of them will be closed from December 24th to 26th.
-It has become more and more common for the stores in the city to open for those who do not celebrate Christmas, but it is still common to see closed shops and restaurants.
+More and more stores in the city tend to open for those who do not celebrate Christmas, but it is still common to see closed shops and restaurants.
 It is also important to know that the public transport have other operating hours throughout Christmas.
 See a list of operating hours here.

 Old Christmas Traditions